-When you consider that the building as it stands today is the result of more than 15 years of construction spread out over the building’s nearly 80-year history, it’s somewhat ironic that you can build the model in only a few evenings.
+When you consider that the Tate building, as it stands today, is the result of more than 15 years of construction spread out over a nearly 80-year history, it’s somewhat ironic that you can build the model in only a few evenings.

 The Tate Modern Museum opened its doors in 2000, and it houses most British artwork that has been created since 1900.
 It's also home to a substantive collection of international modern art.

 But as Anglophiles and architecture buffs know, there’s much more to the story.

 The museum is named for Henry Tate, a sugar magnate, philanthropist, and patron of the arts.
 The National Gallery of British Art – before it was named for Tate – was originally located on the site of the Millbank Prison.
 (We won’t get into it all here, but trust us, there’s much more to the story.)
 By the late 1980s, it was clear that the National Gallery needed new digs.